Trump Coronavirus Positive Rocks Stock Markets - UrduPoint

 "There are sufficient unknowns at this stage to fan speculation that the election could be quite different from the one that was expected just 24 hours ago.

-The White House doctor said that Trump, who was later reported to suffering "mild symptoms," would continue his presidential "duties without disruption".
+The White House doctor said Trump, who was reported to be suffering "mild symptoms," would continue his presidential "duties without disruption."
+After markets closed Friday, the White House said Trump would spend the coming days at a military hospital just outside Washington.

-The president took a test after close aide Hope Hicks tested positive earlier in the day, with both he and his wife then going into quarantine at the White House.
+Trump took a test Thursday after close aide Hope Hicks tested positive, with both he and his wife then going into quarantine at the White House.

 "We are seeing some risk aversion on the back of the Trump news, although as yet the moves we're seeing are quite modest," Oanda analyst Craig Erlam told AFP.